aosinski93/react-express-online-shop/README.md

 Full-stack app build with React (create-react-app) and Express.js.
 Connecting to MongoDB (this app assumes you have it installed) via mongoose.

+If you dont have it installed, check MongoDB [installation guide](https://docs.mongodb.com/manual/installation/ "installation guide")

+Before starting the app make sure to start local mongoDB service

 ## Start the app
 Clone the repository and from the main directory run